What confers the authority of a web page?

 Nowadays, some backlinks may even be detrimental.
 Besides, lots of new factors unrelated to backlinks have been added, making the algorithm more complex than ever.
 It is therefore legitimate to ask: what does it really mean for a landing page to have authority?

 In contrast with other SEO tools, which still hang on to measuring page authority based on backlinks, SEOmonitor strongly believes that Google is the ultimate criterion:

 when it ranks well for more keywords within a certain topic.

 The more monthly impressions (scrolling to see the result and not just the SERP loading) it gets on the topic, the higher its topical authority.
 And, from our research, the higher the topical authority, the easier it is to rank for new keywords within the topic.

 This is why the Topical Authority represents one of the factors taken into account in our Difficulty formula.
 When you check the explanation for the Difficulty of a keyword, you will see a comparison between your landing page and the top 10 results in terms of Topical Authority, as well as how many other more authoritative pages stand between your current position and the Top 10.

 How does this work?

 = the estimated monthly organic traffic a page makes

 based on keyword rankings and search volumes.

-1. Topical Authority for UK, US, RO: our own keyword databases
+For UK, US, RO: our own keyword databases

 We extract all of the keywords where the landing page ranks in Top 100.